-What are your main goals for getting CRM software?
-If your answer is to increase efficiency and productivity, well and good, but that’s like jabbing at air.
-Let’s be more specific: Is it to increase website traffic?
-To streamline the sales process?
-Or to get sales, marketing and support to work closely together?
-Whatever your reasons for using a CRM, having them stacked up like a totem pole in order of priority would more likely to get the right CRM software that matches your needs.
+Whatever your reasons for using a CRM, having them stacked up like a totem pole in order of priority would more likely get the right CRM software that matches your needs.
 That’s because many CRM apps are designed with a value proposition addressing a specific priority.

-In the examples of CRM below, you’ll realize how these software solutions are classified in a general way, so you get to narrow down your options along a specific type that suits your business.
-A disclaimer though: these types are not fixed.
-Rather, they shift to the evolving needs of businesses, which vendors pick up and position their software around.
-Also, many CRM solutions have a diverse set of features or regularly introduce new features so that they cannot be boxed in one type alone.
+In the examples of CRM below, you’ll realize how these software solutions are classified in a general way, so you get to narrow down your options to a specific type that suits your business.
+The classification is not fixed, however.
+Instead, many CRM solutions have a diverse set of features or regularly introduce new features so that they cannot be boxed in one type alone.

 But CRM solutions come in a variety of types, as we mentioned earlier.
-We’re not talking about deployment or business type or even CRM pricing models, these are easily described.
+We’re not talking about deployment or business type or even CRM pricing models; these are easily described.
 Rather, what we are presenting to you below are CRM types by function.
 What your priority function is will dictate the software solution of your choice.
-Keep in mind though that whatever the type, CRMs do help you achieve the following:

 Let’s break down the examples of CRM by their priority function: